Euphredes/Euphredes/README.txt

-I'll use silence, chanting, or humming to cope: to overload my mind until some reaction within me, that is strong enough, breaks through my self-imposed
+I'll use silence, chanting, or humming to cope: to overload my mind until some reaction within me, that is strong enough, breaks through my selfimposed
 monotony: a straitjacket.
 That reaction is a choice for me to do something with or not.
 I feel like a gambler with a